vitorgouveia/Finances/risk-management/readme.md

 When diversifying the correct way you're much more exposed to secure, high-quality and low risk stocks and just a little bit exposed to high-risk stocks.

-DAC is bullshit
-you should always buy stocks based on how safe it is you should also diversify against different classes

 ## Script

+The script works in a simple way:

+It asks you to create questions for your stocks, after that, answer those questions and get a grade back.

+With that grade we decide how much % you should be exposing that stock to your portifolio.

-Look into `formula.js` to see details of the current risk management formula
+Look into `formula.js` to see more details.